sysops-notes/sysops-notes.github.io/sections/s3_management.md

 * Can log every request made to CloudFront into an S3 bucket
 * Can get reports based on access logs, but don't have to enable access logs to get these reports
-	* cache statistics
+	* Cache statistics
-	* popular objects report
+	* Popular objects report
-	* top referrers
+	* Top referrers
-	* usage reports
+	* Usage reports
-	* viewers report
+	* Viewers report
 * CF caches `HTTP 4xx` (user doesn't have access) and `5xx` (gateway issues) status codes returned by S3

 ## S3 Inventory